 Welcome to our Governors’ section.

 Three of these are foundation governors who are linked to the Church and appointed by the Leicester Diocesan Board of Education.
-At Sheepy these are our vicar, Reverend Julia Hargreaves and Sue Houghton, who is a member of the Church community.
+At Sheepy these are our vicar, Reverend Julia Hargreaves and Carol Holmes-Pearce, who is a member of the Church community.
 We currently have a vacancy for one more foundation governor.

 Two parent governors, Bob Armour and David Wright.

-One Local Authority governor, this is our Chair of Governors Chris Smith.
+One Local Authority governor, this is currently vacant.

-We have up to six co-opted governors; currently these are: Anji Forsyth, Lynda Croxton (who is the school office manager), Carl Jacobs and Kate Reece.
+We have up to six co-opted governors; currently these are: Anji Forsyth, Lynda Croxton (who is the school office manager) and Kate Reece.
 We have co-opted governor vacancies.

 Nicola Olds is our Staff governor.